-DSE-IV (Practical) Animal Behavior and Chronobiology
+DSE-IV (Practical) Animal Behaviour and Chronobiology

 - 1. To study nests and nesting habits of the birds and social insects. - 2.
-To study geotaxis behaviour in earthworm.

-- 3. To study the phototaxis behaviour in insect larvae. - 4.
-Visit to Forest/ Wild life Sanctuary/Biodiversity Park/Zoological Park to study behavioural activities of animals and prepare a field report on their observations. - 5.
+To study geotaxis behaviour in earthworm. - 3.
+To study the phototaxis behaviour in insect larvae. - 4.
+Visit to Forest/ Wild life Sanctuary/Biodiversity Park/Zoological Park preferably outside Assam to study behavioural activities of animals and prepare a field report on their observations. - 5.
 Study of circadian functions in humans (daily eating, sleep and temperature patterns).